TheMaxiMousse/API/README.md

 API service for the **ChocoMax** shop site, delivering essential business logic and data through a modern, FastAPI-powered interface.

 This repository serves as the core **API application** for ChocoMax.
-It handles product listings, orders, user preferences, and more — enabling both the website and any future clients (like mobile apps) to interact with the system.
+It handles product listings, orders, user preferences, and more — enabling both the site and any future clients (like mobile apps) to interact with the system.

 ---